iceablemedia/silverclean-lite/readme.txt

 Tags: gray, silver, white, light, one-column, two-columns, three-columns, four-columns, left-sidebar, right-sidebar, flexible-width, custom-menu, editor-style, featured-images, full-width-template, theme-options, threaded-comments, translation-ready
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.0.3
+Stable tag: 1.0.5

 == ABOUT SILVERCLEAN LITE ==

 Silverclean Lite is a clean, elegant and responsive theme for WordPress.
 Perfect for various uses from personal blogging to small business website.
-It features two widgetizable areas (sidebar and optional footer) and unlimited image slideshow.
+It features two widgetizable areas (sidebar and optional footer) and unlimited image slideshows.

 Silverclean Lite is the lite version of Silverclean Pro, which comes with many additional features and access to premium class pro support forum and can be found at http://www.iceablethemes.com